Parsing complex university Excel grant templates with pandas

 """

-Resolve openpyxl merged cells into a flat, forward-filled header list.
+Flatten openpyxl merged cells into a forward-filled header list.

-Handles multi-row headers common in NIH/NSF budget justification templates.
+Handles the multi-row headers common in NIH/NSF budget justifications.

 """